radupopescu/entre-nous/README.md

 A library of high-level cryptographic operations making strong use of types.

+**Disclaimer** This library is experimental, under active development.
+It is not safe to use in a production setting.

 ## License and authorship

 The contributors are listed in AUTHORS.
 This project uses the MPL v2 license, see LICENSE.